department-of-veterans-affairs/vagov-content/pages/life-insurance/manage-your-policy.md

 <a href="https://giosgli.prudential.com/osgli/web/OSGLIMenu.html" data-popup>Find your policy through Prudential Insurance Company of America</a>.

 <br>
 The SGLI Online Enrollment System (SOES) is a tool that lets you manage your SGLI policy online.
-If you want to sign up for SGLI, use SOES.
+You can use SOES to sign up for SGLI.
 If you already have SGLI coverage, use SOES to view and make changes to your policy. <br>
 <a href="https://www.va.gov/life-insurance/about-soes/" data-popup>Find out more about SOES.</a>